We get numerous phone calls about seat pans, so we decided

 I am not a big fan of using Velco to hold a seat on because your seat could

-easily fly off should to happen to stand up or lift off the seat while riding.
+easily fly off should you happen to stand up or lift off the seat while riding.

 What ever you decide, now is the time.